 Breck’s section of Colorado Trail: Kenosha Pass to Breckenridge

 I’ll admit this route is definitely brutal and potentially energy sapping, but this section of the Colorado Trail is worth every foot.
-Once you’ve broken treeline, the views are truly incredible.
+Once you’ve broken treeline, the views are so vast and scenic you’ll feel like you’re mountain biking in Croatia.
 While the greatest elevation may be behind you at this point, get ready for three more ascents to conquer before you hit the Gold Hill trailhead just north of Breckenridge on Highway 9.

 Gold Run Road’s gravel trail is perfect for beginners